Baskimo - Dog Breed Info, Temperament & Facts

 The Baskimo is a mix of the American Eskimo and Basset Hound breeds.
 It typically takes after its Basset Hound parent in terms of appearance, although it is usually more compact compared to other Basset Hound hybrids.
 The Baskimo’s body is slightly longer than it is tall.
 The color of their coat and the length of their hair can vary, depending on which parent’s traits are dominant.
 Some Baskimos have medium or coarse hair, while others have long and silky hair.
 However, most Baskimos closely resemble their Basset Hound father in appearance.

 Below, we look at Baskimo dog breed, its history, personality, pros and cons of owning an Baskimo, characteristics, and must-know facts.
-We will also examine how to care for this breed and a lot more.
+We will also examine how to care for this breed and much more.
 Prepare for a tail-wagging adventure into the world of Baskimos!

 Dog Breed Baskimo